 Manufacturers and Manufacturing Services

 When it comes to manufacturing electronics, your PCB will form the heart and soul of your device.
-Your manufacturer will require a complete and thorough bill of materials, Gerber files, sourcing information, and any suitable substitute that can be used in your PCB.
+Your manufacturer will require a complete and thorough bill of materials, Gerber files, sourcing information, and any suitable substitute parts that can be used in your PCB.

 When you begin approaching potential manufacturers for your first pass manufacturing run, remember that not every manufacturer will be dying to take on your project.
 Manufacturers would rather have stable orders from large companies rather than risk taking a single order from a startup company.
 It’s a matter of costs and how much a product will be able to earn in terms of its production capacities and manufacturing needs.